tbrouns/paser/README.md

 ### Output files

 As mentioned earlier, a MAT file will be saved for each probe to the `savePath` for the current session.
-These files will be have the following naming convention:
+These files have the following naming convention:

 `Spikes_%SubjectName%_%Session%_P%ProbeNumber%_%Method%.mat`